TokyoWars/arcade-legends-3-batocera/docs/controls.md

 Some arcade games use rotary or dial-style controls rather than a trackball.

-MAME may represent those controls as:
+MAME may expose those controls as:

     DIAL
     PADDLE